grunitech/express-_basics_demo/readme.md

-These are the commands we ran in order for installation:
+These are the commands we ran in order for everything: before the start

+- choose where I want my project to be in
+- mkdir live_demo
+    (In Mac) create a folder named "live_demo" from current path
+- Open vscode -> file -> open folder -> live_demo (in the location you want it)

+Basic Project setup

 1. npm init -y
  setup for JS project

 2. git init
  setup for git

-downloads
+Downloads

 3. npm i express
  download express to our dependencies